pgRouting/pgrouting/doc/src/migration.rst

 .. rubric:: Driving side was named optional

+The default values on this query are:

+:directed: true
+:details: false

 .. literalinclude:: migration.queries
    :start-after: --withpointsdd2
    :end-before: --withpointsdd3

 .. rubric:: On directed graph ``b`` could be used as **driving side**

+The default values on this query are:

+:details: false

 .. literalinclude:: migration.queries
    :start-after: --withpointsdd3